zeruhur/loner/AP01_fantasy.md

 | 6   | Magic Scimitar | Magic battle axe | Magic greatsword | Magic morningstar | Magic warhammer | Magic mace      |

 ## Genre Rules: Magic
-A character may use is Fortune to cast spells.
-Each spell or magic ability has a Fortune cost associated with it.
+A character may use their Luck to cast spells.
+Each spell or magic ability has a Luck cost associated with it.
 The cost can be different depending on the spell or ability.
-When a player character wants to use a spell or magic ability, they must spend Fortune from their pool.
+When a player character wants to use a spell or magic ability, they must spend Luck from their pool.
 Then rolls the dice to determine the outcome of the action:
   - **No and**: the spell fails and the character suffers some other negative effect.
   - **No**: the spell fails and the character loses the mana spent.
   - **No but**: the spell fails but the character doesn't lose the mana spent.
   - **Yes but**: the spell succeeds but with some negative effect or drawback.
   - **Yes**: the spell succeeds.
   - **Yes and**: the spell succeeds and the character gains additional benefits or advantages.

+Luck consumed for casting spells recharges after a rest in a safe area.
+If a Conflict takes place, Luck points will be based on the current value and reset when the Conflict is over according to the basic rules.

 ### Spells